 PARKING AND TRAILHEAD FOR THE DEVIL'S HALL TRAIL

-The hike starts from the Pine Springs Trailhead, located less than one mile from the Pine Springs Visitor Center.
+The hike starts from the Pine Springs Trailhead, located less than one mile from the Pine Springs Visitor Center near the Pine Springs Campground. .
 There are clean restrooms at both the Visitor Center and the trailhead.
 Parking is limited but, seeing as though the park is not usually crowded, competition for parking should not be a problem most of the year.

 The trailhead starts on the western side of the parking lot.
 After a few yards, the Tejas Trail splits off to the north.
 About 50 yards later, the Devil’s Hall Trail separates to the north, away from the Guadalupe Peak Trail (which continues straight) and the El Capitan Trail (which heads south).
 The signs make it easy to see where you are going.

 After separating from the Guadalupe Peak Trail, the path moves slowly uphill while hugging the side of the mountain.
 The well-maintained dirt trail is out in the open for most of the 1.0-mile trip before arriving at the wash.